-From 1st July, learn more about the station, which has just reopened to the public following an extensive restoration.
-There’s now a new heritage gallery, restored original architecture, and soon, even a chill cafe for your next cafe-hopping adventure.
+The station reopened to the public in 2022 following an extensive restoration.
+There’s now a heritage gallery, restored original architecture, and a chill cafe with vintage vibes for your next cafe-hopping adventure.

 Some of us who have hiked along the Rail Corridor have probably snapped photos of the building along the way – but not many are aware of its historical significance.